RogueRope/docs/content/docs/faq/the-n-principles-of-rogue-rope.md

 ## We accept patches

 Rules are meant to evolve over time.
 We embrace remixes, we love your suggestions.
 The rules are up on [GitHub](https://github.com/RogueRope/Docs), submit your patches there.
-If you don't know how to do that, contact orga, we'll help you out.
+If you don't know how to do that, [contact the orga]({{< ref "/docs/main/contact" >}} "Contact us"), we'll help you out.

 ## Consent: ask before you fondle